Skip to content

 Outside of that time period, you may be eligible for a Special Enrollment Period if you experience certain life events, such as loss of coverage, getting married, adopting a child, or a change in household size.

-Healthare.gov is the federal marketplace for health plans, but some states actually manage their own exchange.
+Healthare.gov is the federal marketplace for health plans, but more and more states are managing their own exchange.

 What are the metal levels?